-- a) Get the enthused and confident to ride even more often and to more varied destinations: and - b) Increase the numbers of people in the interested but concerned group to get engaged in bicycling for transportation.
+- a) Get the enthused and confident to ride even more often and to more varied destinations; and - b) Increase the numbers of people in the interested but concerned group to get engaged in bicycling for transportation.

-published by the Mineta Transportation Institute that looked at bicycling stress levels and "low-stress" bikeways.2 This study defined a range of stress levels cyclists experience while bicycling in various settings.
+Portland's work has been built upon by research published by the Mineta Transportation Institute that looked at bicycling stress levels and "low-stress" bikeways.2 This study defined a range of stress levels cyclists experience while bicycling in various settings.
 Stress is primarily determined by three factors: